thingsboard/thingsboard.github.io/docs/user-guide/ui/mail-settings.md

 ---

-Thingsboard System Administrator is able to configure connection to SMTP server that will be used to distribute activation and password reset emails to users.
+Thingsboard System Administrator is able to configure a connection to a SMTP server that will be used to distribute activation and password reset emails to users.
-This configuration step is required on production environments.
+This configuration step is required in production environments.
 If you are evaluating the platform, pre-provisioned [**demo accounts**](/docs/samples/demo-account/#demo-tenant) are sufficient in most of the use cases.

-**NOTE** System Mail settings are used only during user creation and password reset process and are controlled by system administrator.
+**NOTE** System Mail settings are used only during user creation and password reset process and are controlled by a system administrator.
 Tenant administrator is able to [**setup email plugin**](/docs/samples/alarms/mail/) to distribute alarms produced by [**rule engine**](/docs/user-guide/rule-engine/).

 * TOC